Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all types.

-To start, we let her walk several feet away from us then called out her name.
-We made sure that when we called for her and when she got to us rewarded her with a mini-milk bone.
+To start, we let her walk several feet away from us and then called out her name.
+We made sure that, when we called for her and when she got to us, we rewarded her with a mini-milk bone.

-I think the key here to this step going so smoothly is that we were careful with the tone of our voice when we called for her, using a sing-songy voice as opposed to a training-tone.
+I think the key here for this step going so smoothly was that we were careful with the tone of our voice when we called for her, using a sing-songy voice as opposed to a training tone.
 It helped her associate this step with a positive experience.

-These games work best in a fenced yard but if, like us, you don't have access to one, you can use a large indoor space like a basement or garage.
-When it was cool enough we just backed the car out, shut our garage and used that to work with her in the evenings.
-Here are some of the games we played during the off leash training:
+These games work best in a fenced yard, but if you don't have access to one (like us), you can use a large indoor space like a basement or garage.
+When it was cool enough, we just backed the car out, shut our garage, and used that to work with her in the evenings.
+Here are some of the games we played during the off-leash training.

 - Fetch: You know how to play this one, I don't need to explain it.
 Our dog likes tennis balls best for this game and it's just another way to enforce leaving and returning.

 - Find Me: This is like playing hide-and-seek with your dog.
 My kid and I actually did this one together.
 I'd have him take her into his room to "hide" while they counted to 10.
 Once they hit 10, he'd open the door and she'd come out looking for me.
 Again, this was a way to help her think about finding one of her people when we were out of sight.

 Build Trust With Your Dog

 In order to successfully train your dog off-leash, it's important that you trust each other.
 Here are some things to avoid when teaching your dog to trust you and build good recall skills.

 - Overuse of Recall: Be strategic when you're calling for your dog.
 Dogs are like children, they'll tune you out if you call them repeatedly for no reason.